Axios-Engineering/openembedded-hawk/README.md

     IMAGE_INSTALL_append = " packagegroup-redhawk-gpp "
     ```

-1. Add the meta-redhawk directory to the BBLAYERS variable in conf/bblayers.conf so yocto knows where to search for our custom recipes as well as meta-openembedded/meta-oe if you chose to optionally clone that as well.
+1. Add the meta-redhawk directory to the BBLAYERS variable in conf/bblayers.conf so yocto knows where to search for our custom recipes as well as meta-openembedded/meta-oe and meta-openembedded/meta-python if you chose to optionally clone that as well.

 1. Build an image:
     ```